SamLaw2198/the_american_wars/source/ryan_dille/page2.rst

 Without D-Day, Hitler would have deployed many more divisions to resist the allied army.
 He would have had much more time to develop his "weapon of terror", the V2.
-This could have led to the war lasting much longer of even a victory for the Axis forces.
+This could have led to the war lasting many more years, or even a victory for the Axis forces.

 .. image:: normandy.png